(Updated March 2015)

 - Australia is heavily dependent on coal for electricity, more so than any other developed country except Denmark and Greece.
 Three-quarters is derived from coal.

-- Australia's electricity has been low-cost by world standards.
+- Australia's electricity has been low-cost by world standards, but this has changed.

 - Natural gas is increasingly used for electricity, especially in SA and WA.

 - After many years of low investment, there is a major challenge to build more generating capacity.

 Electricity consumption in Australia has been growing at nearly double the rate of energy use overall.
 In 2008-09 about 11,000 kWh per capita was used, including that incorporated into exports.
 However, growth has since levelled out driven by price rises, due to network costs, and also in 2013-14 rooftop PV resulted in 2.9% reduction in grid supply.

 Electricity generation takes 44% of Australia's primary energy, and in terms of final energy consumption, electricity provides 24% of the total.

 Energy in Australia

 Much of the energy exported from Australia is used for generating electricity overseas; three times as much thermal black coal is exported as is used in Australia, and all of the uranium production is exported.

 Australia also exports a significant amount of energy in mineral products.
 Exports of aluminium metal* alone embed some 27 TWh of electricity per year, about 10% of the country's total gross production.
 Some 43 TWh is used in non-ferrous metals (aluminium smelter production uses 29 TWh/yr), over half of the industry total of 80 TWh in 2012.

 Most of the growth in value-adding manufacturing in the past 20 years has come from industries which are energy- and particularly electricity-intensive.
 The growth has occurred in Australia because of relatively low electricity prices coupled with high reliability of supply and the proximity of natural resources such as bauxite/alumina.